RescueSocial/Hollywood_Disinformation_Amber-Depp-Musk/README.md

 </a><br>
 Alexa Nikolas on Institutionalized Stalking
 <br><a href="https://www.youtube.com/live/tsfwS8ax-wI?si=s9ixYkav8ogQ-Uth"><img src="https://img.youtube.com/vi/tsfwS8ax-wI/0.jpg" width=20% height=20%></a><br>
- <b>NOTE: </b><i>It's profoundly important to maintain deep compassion for all victims and witnesses throughout.
-Behind every situation lies a real human being who has experienced trauma, manipulation, or abuse.
-Just as we see in arts cases where artists and assault victims face similar patterns of conduct, their courage and resilience deserves our utmost respect and care.
-These individuals deserve to be valued as human beings first, with their wellbeing taking precedence over any legal proceedings, public discourse, or interests.</i><br>
 Anthony Fox's Lawsuit Documents Obtained -<br>
 (1) <a href="https://www.scribd.com/document/846445922/Anthony-Fox-Case-v-Viper-Room-Trouser-Depp-Proposed-Amendment-of-Complaint-to-Conform-to-Proof">Anthony Fox Case v Viper Room, Trouser Trumpet Inc - [Proposed] Amendment of Complaint to Conform to Proof</a><br>
 (2) <a href="https://www.scribd.com/document/846444770/Anthony-Fox-v-Viper-Room-Trouser-Depp-Plaintiff-s-Reply-Memorandum-Re-Application-of-Crime-fraud-Exception-to-Attorney-client-Privilege">Anthony Fox v Viper Room, Trouser Trumpet Inc - Plaintiff's Reply Memorandum Re Application of Crime-fraud Exception to Attorney-client Privilege</a><br>